 Constantine the Great, also known as Saint Constantine, was the Roman Emperor from 306 to 337, and was the sole holder of the title from 324 to 337.
 He is best known for becoming the first Christian emperor of Rome.

-Saint Barbara was a Christian Saint and martyr.
-He is known as the Great Martyr Barbara in the Eastern Orthodox Church in the third century.
+Saint Barbara, also known as the Great Martyr Barbara in the Eastern Orthodox Church (3rd century), was a Christian martyr and saint.

 Barnabas (St. Barnabas)